anandthakker/mdast-util-inject/README.md

 -   `targetHeadingText` **string** The heading to look for in the target ast
 -   `targetAst` **object** The target markdown document, as an mdast
 -   `toInjectAst` **object** The source markdown to be injected into the target, also as an mdast.
+-   `_matcher` A function that determines equality between the searched string and the headers present in the tree.
+If omitted it defaults to strict equality (===)

 **Examples**